 Google BigQuery

-Store your event and dispatch data in Google BigQuery through S3 or Google Storage integration
+Configure automatic daily deposits of your event and dispatch data from S3 or Google Storage to Google BigQuery

 Google BigQuery Data Warehouse Integration